cncf/tag-security/supply-chain-security/supply-chain-security-paper/sscsp.md

 To operationalize these principles in a secure software factory several stages are needed.
 The software factory must ensure that internal, first party source code repositories and the entities associated with them are protected and secured through commit signing, vulnerability scanning, contribution rules, and policy enforcement.
 Then it must critically examine all ingested second and third party materials, verify their contents, scan them for security issues, evaluate material trustworthiness, and material immutability.
 The validated materials should then be stored in a secure, internal repository from which all dependencies in the build process will be drawn.
 To further harden these materials for high assurance systems it is suggested they should be built directly from source.

 Additionally, the build pipeline itself must be secured, requiring the "separation of concerns" between individual build steps and workers, each of which are concerned with a separate stage in the build process.
 Build Workers should consider hardened inputs, validation, and reproducibility at each build.
-Finally, the artefacts produced by the supply chain must be accompanied by signed metadata which attests to their contents and can be verified independently, as well as revalidated at consumption and deployment.
+Finally, the artifacts produced by the supply chain must be accompanied by signed metadata which attests to their contents and can be verified independently, as well as revalidated at consumption and deployment.
 Each of these stages will be explored in the document that follows, with an overarching introduction to each stage and detailed recommendations for best practices.
 A detailed evaluation model for these four principles can be found in the CNCF Security TAG's supply chain repository[^3].